mdanics/mprps/README.md

 ## Realtime Multiplayer Rock Paper Scissors
-- Made as practice with React and Firebase
+- Made for practice with using React and Firebase

 ## Tech Used
 - HTML